papermerge/papermerge-core/README.md

 office or drawers - you can quickly scan them and configure your scanner to directly upload to Papermerge DMS.
-Papermerge DMS in its turn will extract text data from the scanned documents using Optical Character Recognition (OCR) technology, and then index documents using full text search engine to making them searchable.
+Papermerge DMS in its turn will extract text data from the scanned documents using Optical Character Recognition (OCR) technology, and then index documents using full text search engine.

 Papermerge is perfect tool for long term storage of PDF, JPEG, TIFF and PNG documents.